Dismissal of James Comey: Appointment of special counsel

 Immediately after Comey's dismissal, many Democrats renewed their calls for the appointment of a special prosecutor to continue the investigation into Russia's influence on the election.
 Democratic attorneys general from 19 states and D.C. signed a letter calling for a special prosecutor.

 The White House continued to insist that no special prosecutor was necessary in the Russia investigation, instead saying that Deputy Attorney General Rod Rosenstein and the next FBI director could lead the investigation.
 The White House has also said that it was "time to move on" after the 2016 election.
 President Trump tweeted that Democratic members of Congress calling for a special prosecutor and criticizing the dismissal of Comey are "phony hypocrites!"

 On May 17, Deputy Attorney General Rod Rosenstein, as acting Attorney General, appointed former FBI Director Robert Mueller as special counsel to oversee the Russia investigation.
 The Trump administration cited an obscure ethics rule to suggest that Mueller might have a conflict of interest.
 On May 23, 2017, Department of Justice ethics experts announced they had declared Mueller ethically able to function as special counsel.

 On June 3, Rosenstein said he would recuse himself from supervision of Mueller, if he were to become a subject in the investigation due to his role in Comey's dismissal.
 In that event, the third senior officer in the Justice Department would take over the supervision of Mueller's investigation—namely, Associate Attorney General Rachel Brand.

 On March 22, 2019, Mueller submitted the special counsel's final report to Attorney General William Barr.

-On March 24, Barr sent a four-page letter to Congress regarding Mueller Report.
+On March 24, Barr sent a four-page letter to Congress regarding the Mueller Report.